programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 If you are using your own data, consider whether it would be useful to be able to visualize differences between groups of videos - such as videos from specific channels, or other logical groupings of videos within your dataset.

-The code for creating an indicator is straight-forward.
-Simply create a new column and then specify which video channels should be associated with each indicator value.
+The code for creating an indicator is straightforward.
+Simply create a new column and then specify which video channels should be associated with each indicator value:

 ```
 all_data$partisan <- all_data$videoChannelTitle